garrettgonzo/Horiseon-Website-Build/README.md

 AS A marketing agency

-I WANT a codebase that follows accessibility standards
+I WANT to create an organized layout of code accessible to the public

-SO THAT our own site is optimized for search engines
+SO THAT the website is fully functioning and working properly

 ## Acceptance Criteria

 GIVEN a webpage meets accessibility standards

-WHEN I view the source code

-THEN I find semantic HTML elements

-WHEN I view the structure of the HTML elements

-THEN I find that the elements follow a logical structure independent of styling and positioning

-WHEN I view the icon and image elements
+WHEN I fix all the div file names

-THEN I find accessible alt attributes
+WHEN I create a good user story

+WHEN I create a good acceptance criteria

-WHEN I view the heading attributes
+WHEN I condense the style.css page

-THEN they fall in sequential order

-WHEN I view the title element
+WHEN I the website is fully functioning

-THEN I find a concise, descriptive title